 Well, smelling fear was reminiscent of something metallic while Marilyn's dress was somewhat floral to me.

 These objects were made out of food ingredients, strawberries, chocolate, tea, coffee.
 They are placed under a glass cover with an aperture on the top for you to experience the smell.

 The smell is not particularly expected to match with the object which makes this exercise interesting.
 It plays with our expectations, how these expectations can mislead our senses.
 This display makes you reflect: "Was it really strawberry?"

 Another scentscape display featured a mapping of smells in Amsterdam.
 The researcher conducted smells walks with participants who collected these data.
 These odors were categorized and displayed on the city map by concentric zones locating their sources.
 The result was as beautiful as it was informative.

 Fair question.
 As human beings, we primarily rely on our sense of sight to navigate the world around us.
 We choose our foods and wines based on the appearance or the information we read on the label.
 We also rely on taste and olfaction to appreciate wine.
 However, as I wrote elsewhere, external factors can either enhance or challenge our wine tasting experience.

 Design evokes sensory perceptions beyond vision, definitely!

-So why not considering more sensations in the design of our homes;
+So why not consider more sensations in the design of our homes;

-If you can't go, I recommend getting the exhibition catalog for getting deeper in the motivations for this exhibition and learn about all the contributions.
+If you were not able to go, I recommend getting the exhibition catalog for getting deeper into the motivations for this exhibition and learn about all the contributions.
 You can find it on Amazon.